Writers Communities

 Writing workshops provide writers with an opportunity to receive critical feedback from peers and from an instructor.
 They also give writers a chance to learn what other writers are working on.
 Many universities and community colleges offer writing workshops that do not require enrollment in a degree program.
 Some well-known workshops operate annually for a concentrated period of time, a week or two, in order to provide intensive instruction and dialogue about work in progress.

 Writers groups differ from writing workshops in that they tend to be smaller, more intimate, and more casual.
 They often consist of a handful of friends and acquaintances who meet regularly in someone’s living room, at a café, or online; or larger groups of writers who meet to discuss general issues relating to writing and publishing, to help each other out with contacts and ideas, and to read and critique each other’s work.
 If you would like to organize a writers group yourself or find one to join, Poets & Writers Groups is a great place to start.
-The free online platform has an index of writers and groups with profiles indicating what they’re looking for in a writers group.
+The online platform has a list of active writers groups along with profiles of writers indicating what they’re looking for in a group.
+A recommendation engine helps guide writers to groups that match their preferences and interests.
+Also included are helpful tools and resources, as well as events hosted by the Poets & Writers Groups team.

 Online Writing Workshops